Dakota Access Pipeline

 The $3.78 billion project was announced to the public in June 2014 with construction beginning in June 2016, creating approximately 42,000 jobs with a total of $2 billion in wages.
 The pipeline was completed in April 2017 and became operational in May 2017.
 The pipeline is owned by Dakota Access, LLC, controlled by Energy Transfer Partners, with minority interests from Phillips 66, and affiliates of Enbridge and Marathon Petroleum.

-Protests of the pipeline occurred organized by those opposing its construction, including the Standing Rock Indian Reservation.
+Protests against the pipeline occurred from 2016 to 2017, organized by those opposing its construction, including the Standing Rock Indian Reservation.

 History